 Safety Guidelines for Grain Bins

 Grain bins should be off limits to children and unauthorized personnel.
-Barricade or lock them up.
+Barricade or lock the grain bins up.
 Portable ladders should be kept away from these areas as well.
-All feed storage ladders should end at least seven feet off the ground.
+All feed-storage ladders should end at least seven feet off the ground.
 Never allow people in or around grain bins when filling or emptying.
 Warning decals recognizable to children should be on this equipment.
 Equip all bins with properly designed doors to permit suction unloading from the exterior only.

 Lockout the power supply on all unloading mechanisms.
 Serious injuries have occurred when someone was inside a grain bin and the unloader started.
 It is very important to be able to lock the switch off to grain bin unloaders.
 This will prevent anyone from starting the unloaders when someone is inside the structure.

 If the job can be done without entering the structure, do it.
 If this is not possible, take these safety measures:

 - Install ladders inside and outside of all bins.
 Do not rely on a rope, chain, or pipe ladder hanging from the roof.
 They are not reliable and may obstruct flow during filling or increase drag during unloading.
 If you should become trapped in a grain bin, stay near the outer wall and keep moving.
 If necessary, you can walk until the bin is empty and the flow stops.

 - Always use a rope and safety harness when entering a dangerous bin situation.
 Never rely on a second person outside the bin to whom you shout instructions.
 Equipment noise may block out or garble calls for action or help.
 The second person may fall or stumble in the panic and haste of climbing and running to shut down the equipment.

 - Always have three people involved when entering a questionable storage situation.
 Lifting one person from inside on a rope and safety harness requires two people outside.
 One can go for help while the other gives preliminary aid.